spcourse/python/en/style/10 Style Guide.md

 ## Pure functions

-Ideally functions should, given an input always produce the same output.
-And not change their behavior depending on the context.
+Ideally functions should, given an input, always produce the same output, and not change their behavior depending on the context.
 This means that a function shouldn't rely on variables outside of that function.
 Let's look at a couple of examples.

 Bad implementation: